dashingsoft/pyarmor/docs/how-to/register.rst

 Basic steps:

-1. Using activation file :file:`pyarmor-regcode-xxxx.txt` to initial registration, set product name bind to this license, and generate :term:`registration file` [#]_
+1. Using activation file :file:`pyarmor-regcode-xxxx.txt` to initial registration, set product name bind to this license, and generate :term:`registration file`
 2. Generating group device file separately on each offline device
 3. Using :term:`registration file` and group device file to generate device registration file.
 4. Using device registration file to register Pyarmor on offline device [#]_

-.. [#] Pyarmor will review group license manually and enable it in 24 hours since activation file is sent.
 .. [#] The device registration file is bind to specified device, each device has its own device regfile

 Initial registration